Woman lying on her bed face down, her face is not visible, you can only see her blonde hair falling onto the white sheets

 • Thyroid hormones: Hormones that regulate thyroid function (called T3 and T4) also influence hair growth phases.
 They can even influence hair structure and pigmentation as well [5].

 Of course, your first port of call if you’re concerned about your hormonal health should be your doctor’s office.
-Dr. Anjali talks us through the specifics.
-“I recommend seeing your doctor to discuss testing your hormone levels (ex.
-Estradiol, Progesterone, LH, FSH, Prolactin, Testosterone, DHT, DHEA, Thyroid panel, Cortisol).”
+Together, you and your healthcare provider can discuss your unique experience and the possibility of testing your hormone levels for specific treatments tailored to you.

 How hair changes throughout the menstrual cycle

 Now that we’ve established that hair follicles respond to fluctuating hormones, you may be wondering if the fluctuations that happen during the monthly menstrual cycle can affect your hair.
-Many people seem to experience “bad hair days” around the time of their period, and although scientific research has yet to confirm large-scale evidence of this phenomenon, there are some potential explanations [6].
+Many people seem to experience “bad hair days” and other beauty issues like breakouts around the time of their period, and although scientific research has yet to confirm large-scale evidence of this phenomenon, there are a few potential explanations as to why this happens [6].

 Aside from that finding, there is more evidence to suggest that shifting hormones throughout the menstrual cycle can have a direct effect on the way we feel about our self-image.
 Studies have shown that women tend to have lower levels of body satisfaction and perceived self-attractiveness during the luteal phase specifically [8].
 In other words, we tend to be much harder on ourselves during the latter half of our cycle.